Interview with The Original Miller Lite

-Miller Lite: When I was introduced in 1972 and I’m pleased to say I managed to stand out and get attention… in an election year.
-Not only that, there was something called “Watergate”.
-And then there was poor George McGovern, he was running against Richard Nixon.
+Miller Lite: I was introduced in 1972, and I’m pleased to say I managed to stand out and get attention in an election year.
+Not only that, there was something called “Watergate.”
+And then there was poor George McGovern; he was running against Richard Nixon.
 Even with a war going on, and a political brouhaha in Washington DC, Mister Nixon won… in a landslide.

 But I think the thing that most people remember was the landing on the Moon.
 I know, I was there for a lot of the celebration.

 And when it comes to sports!
-I was there for the Pittsburgh Steelers “Immaculate Reception”.
+I was there for the Pittsburgh Steelers “Immaculate Reception.”
 You can guess who was with me at the game.
-By then I was hanging out with Bob Uecker , Joe Frazier, Marv Throneberry, Boog Powell, Bubba Smith, Billy Martin and George Steinbrenner, just to drop a few names.
+By then I was hanging out with Bob Uecker, Joe Frazier, Marv Throneberry, Boog Powell, Bubba Smith, Billy Martin, and George Steinbrenner, to drop a few names.

 Peter: I’m impressed!
 Getting noticed while all that was going on!
 But getting back to your image, how did you develop from a beer designed for women drinkers to a beer that sports stars argued about?

 Miller Lite: I’m afraid I’m not the person to ask that.
-All I know is that in 1972 and for the next few years there were some long hot summers that needed me.
-I remember my friend Billy Martin talking about something called “The Bronx”, and how it was “burning”.
-But let me tell you… I was having too good a time to really listen to the rest of the story.
+All I know is that in 1972 and for the next few years, some long hot summers needed me.
+I remember my friend Billy Martin talking about something called “The Bronx,” and how it was “burning.”
+But let me tell you I was having too good a time to listen to the rest of the story.

 Miller Lite: There you go again with those technical questions.
-I do wish I could tell you.
-What you will just have to ask the experts.
+I do wish I could tell you what you will have to ask the experts.
 I only know that I’m still trim and slim after all these years.

 The True Story behind Miller Lite.